idvorkin/idvorkin.github.io/_d/hobby.md

 #### Accessible

 You can do the best hobbies anywhere with minimal props and setup.
-While it's good to be able to do your hobby with others, an ideal hobby an also be done by yourself.
-Without accessibly, you'll be doing your hobby infrequently, which defeats the purpose.
+While it's good to be able to do your hobby with others, an ideal hobby can also be done by yourself.
+Without accessibility, you'll be doing your hobby infrequently, which defeats the purpose.

 Knitting has great accessibility.
 You can do it anywhere, all you need is your needles and a ball of yarn.
 Scuba diving has poor accessibility.
 You need all the scuba diving gear, a big body of water, and a dive buddy.